What Do Structural Metal Fabricator or Fitter Do?

 How do I Become a Structural Metal Fabricator or Fitter?

-Education needed to be a Structural Metal Fabricator or Fitter:
+How Long Does it Take to Become a Structural Metal Fabricator or Fitter?

-Those interested in being a Structural Metal Fabricator or Fitter may also be interested in:
+Those thinking about becoming a Structural Metal Fabricator or Fitter might also be interested in the following careers:

 - Solderers and Brazers